DynamoDS/RefineryPrimer/04-sample-workflows/04-02_architectural-workflows/04-02-01_building-mass-generator.md

 ## Visualization

 When geometry is created in Dynamo, often other geometry is needed to facilitate the overall process.
 To ensure the geometry displayed shows the final geometric output, all unnecessary geometry has been switched off.
-Any nodes with the preview switched off will not display the output visually in Refinery.
+Any nodes with the preview switched off will not display the output visually in Generative Design.
 In this case, only the site boundary, the tower's external walls and floors, will be visible.
-This will provide the user with the ability to critique the design options based on aesthetics within the Refinery thumbnail.
+This will provide the user with the ability to critique the design options based on aesthetics within the Generative Design thumbnail.
 For a better understanding of the exercise a series of context buildings have been included in the Revit sample file.

-## Benefit of Using Refinery
+## Benefit of Using Generative Design

-On running the script, Dynamo is able to generate one design option based on the user inputs, but by utilizing Refinery as the solver many more options can be generated in a single run.
+On running the script, Dynamo is able to generate one design option based on the user inputs, but by utilizing Generative Design as the solver many more options can be generated in a single run.
 Due to the nature of this graph, it works best when run using the *`Randomize`* mode.
 Although the outputs can be used to maximize or minimize the various areas, the optimization approach won't work as there is no pattern for the algorithm to use.
-By selecting *`Randomize`*, Refinery can produce hundreds, if not thousands of different iterations and the user is able to rank and explore the options to find the most suited option.
+By selecting *`Randomize`*, Generative Design can produce hundreds, if not thousands of different iterations and the user is able to rank and explore the options to find the most suited option.

 ## Results

-Once Refinery has completed, the results can be explored through the available tables and graphs.
+Once Generative Design has completed, the results can be explored through the available tables and graphs.
 <br>
 The image below shows an example output from a randomized study based on 40 solutions.